lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 		- Write down that Network ID
 		<br/>[![](/assets/azure-overwatch/zerotier-config-thumb.jpg){:width="705"}](/assets/azure-overwatch/zerotier-config.png)
 	- Now, go install ZeroTier on the server.
 The Windows download link is [here](https://download.zerotier.com/dist/ZeroTier%20One.msi).
 When installing, select to approve everything, including the network adapter.
 	- At the end, it'll come up with the ZeroTier One window.
-Put that Network ID in there and click Join.
+Put your Network ID at the bottom and click Join.
 Click Yes on any Windows prompts.
 	<br/>![](/assets/azure-overwatch/zerotier-server.png){:width="412"}
 	- Repeat the same installation of ZeroTier again except on your laptop.
 The Mac download link is [here](https://download.zerotier.com/dist/ZeroTier%20One.pkg).
 Have it join the same network.
 	<br/>![](/assets/azure-overwatch/zerotier-client.png){:width="401"}